hobrasoft-cz/PDFMU/README.md

 ```

 The full text of the GNU Affero General Public License
-can be inspected in the file `agpl-3.0.txt`.
+can be inspected in the file `LICENSE.txt`.